 and redemption inspired by true events, including the Great Moonshine Conspiracy Trial of 1935 and Josephine Baker’s 1925 Paris debut in Le Revue Nègre.

 Click on the Icons below to buy.

-You can also order from NEW DOMINION BOOKSHOP in Charlottesville, Va.
-Message me and I’ll be happy to mail you a signed bookplate.
+If you order from NEW DOMINION BOOKSHOP in Charlottesville, Va.
+Message me and I’ll be happy to sign your copy or mail you a signed bookplate.